chiravdave/llms/Mistral/README.md

 GLO
 ```

-* Prompt Completion:
+* Prompt Completion
 ```
 Prompt:

 First Citizen:
 We are accounted poor citizens, the patricians good.
 What authority surfeits on would relieve us: if they

 Result: